The best flash drives in 2023

 Things to consider before buying the best flash drives

 When shopping for a memory stick, the quality (and price) will depend on a few key features including storage capacity, speed, and encryption.
 Faster, higher-capacity drives from a respected brand will naturally cost more.
 Manufacturers will also charge a big premium for data encryption, and flash drives that will work with your iPhone or feature the newer USB Type-C port are often a bit pricier as well.
-We cover all of this and more below.
+We all of this and more below.

 Find the best combination of speed, storage, and reliability